gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - A composite can be built with a single participating build containing a hierarchy of Gradle projects.
 The requested `Set<ModelResult<EclipseProject>>` model contains all projects of the hierarchy (including the root project) with type `EclipseProject`.
 The `EclipseProject` properly populates the model
 (e.g. name, path, classpath and project dependencies).
-- If the `ProjectConnection` points to a subproject of a multi-project build hierarchy, the requested `Set<ModelResult<EclipseProject>>` model determines the root project and traverses the whole hierarchy.
+- If the `ProjectConnection` points to a sub-project of a multi-project build hierarchy, the requested `Set<ModelResult<EclipseProject>>` model determines the root project and traverses the whole hierarchy.
 The `Set<ModelResult<EclipseProject>>` contains all `EclipseProject`s of that hierarchy.
 - If a composite contains at least two projects with the same name at the time of building it, an `IllegalStateException` is thrown.
 - The `ProjectConnection` uses the Gradle distribution passed in from the `CompositeParticipant`.